Skip to content

 Tip

 This collector collects the WanOutpkg metric data under the QCE/CVM namespace (Namespace).
-For details, see the Data Collection Instructions table.
+See the Data Collection Description table for details.

-Since it is necessary to first obtain custom object information before interacting in the cloud monitoring collector, it is generally recommended to place the cloud monitoring collector at the end of the list, such as:
+Since custom object information needs to be obtained first for interaction in the Cloud Monitor collector, it is generally recommended to place the Cloud Monitor collector at the end of the list, such as:

 # Create collectors